 - It is a greater challenge to break the habit

-Breaking the ‘sucking thumb’ habit it much more difficult than getting rid of a pacifier.
-You can take away a pacifier, but taking away their thumbs is frowned upon.
+Breaking the ‘sucking thumb’ habit is much more difficult than getting rid of a pacifier.
+You can take away a pacifier, but taking away their thumbs might get you into trouble!

 Give them a bottle of milk to drink as they drift off to sleep.

-Every time they will think about reaching for the pacifier, they will just take the drink instead.
+Every time they think about reaching for the pacifier, they will take the drink instead.

-You will need to be careful if you have been through the whole ‘potty training’ thing because too much liquid can make them wet the bed.
-Do not give them fizzy drinks, or sugary drinks before bed….it will rot their teeth while they sleep.
+You must be careful if you have been through the whole ‘potty training’ thing because too much liquid can make them wet the bed.
+Please do not give them fizzy drinks or sugary drinks before bed, it will rot their teeth while they sleep.

-Ok, so milk has some natural sugar in it too, but it is not as bad.
+Milk has some natural sugar, but it is not as bad.

-Make sure you remove the drink from their bed when they are asleep, but put it near their bed just in case they wake up during the night.
-Oh, and if your child has a milk allergy, you can ignore this tip!
+Ensure you remove the drink from their bed when they are asleep, but put it near their bed just in case they wake up at night.
+If your child has a milk allergy, you can ignore this tip!

 7. Boxing gloves

-Here it is, the one you will not believe, but I am telling you, this is how I weaned by Son off his pacifier so I HAD to offer it as an alternative.
+Here it is, the one you will not believe, but I am telling you, this is how I weaned my son off his pacifier, so I HAD to offer it as an alternative.

-The story is, my Son was big into boxing that week, so I suggested that I buy him some boxing gloves in exchange for him giving his pacifier to the pacifier fairy.
+The story is my son was big into boxing that week, so I suggested I buy him some boxing gloves in exchange for him giving his pacifier to the pacifier fairy.
 She would then pass it over to a baby to help them sleep.